 Bringing together beds and community resources they will provide a comprehensive recovery service that will help people to return home after needing hospital care.

 By working with teams based across the city the hubs will help to build resilience and reduce isolation by linking people back into their communities.

-Cllr Rebecca Charlwood, executive member Health Wellbeing and Adults, said:
+Councillor Rebecca Charlwood, executive member Health Wellbeing and Adults said:

 “I am delighted we are working in partnership with colleagues from the NHS to provide this new resource which can play an important role helping people make the sometimes difficult transition from needing hospital care to being able to move back home.

 “We know there are lots of pressures on the health and care system, and with winter coming on these pressures are likely to increase.
 So this is great news for Leeds and is another example of our commitment to be a compassionate city, where the great team of enthusiastic, motivated staff working in the new service will be actively encouraging and enabling people to live independently and remain active as part of their community.”

 The Leeds Recovery Service will play an important role in the city by helping people who no longer need intensive, hospital based care make the transition to living back at home with expert support.
 It will see use of assistive technology, including community equipment and telecare, to promote independence for the individual and safety for both customers and their carers.

 Additionally, Skills for Independent Living Service (SkILs) will be providing seven day home-based ‘reablement’ support which focusses on recovery and helping people regain independence and stay out of hospital.